Dr. Jas Mattu DVMLead Veterinarian

 At University Veterinary Hospital, she feels like she has found her calling and loves to care for our dog and cat patients.
 She would love to meet your pet!

 Mirna's love for animals started very young, after an 8-week-old Chow Chow named Lassie came into her life and helped her overcome her fears of dogs.
-Ever since her furry friend entered her life, she has commited her life to helping and loving animals.
+Ever since her furry friend entered her life, she has committed her life to helping and loving animals.

 Mirna graduated from Western Career College with her Associates in Science.